ekoumpar/Knn-Search_Optimization/README.md

 - [Version 0](V0) for an Accurate Approach
 - [Version 1](V1) for an Approximate Approach

-Each version is implemented in OpenMP, OpenCilk, PTHREADS.
+Each version is implemented in OpenMP, OpenCilk and PTHREADS.

-Every implementation has:
+Every implementation includes the following:
-- **src** folder contains implementation of functions
+- **src** folder contains the source code for functions and algorithms
-- **include** folder contains the required header files
+- **include** folder holds the required header files
 - **mat** folder contains data sets for testing in `.mat` format
-- **outputs** folder contains results from running the code with MNIST or SIFT datasets
+- **outputs** folder contains outputs files from testing with MNIST or SIFT datasets

 A [Report](knn_search.pdf) is available including more details about the methods used in this project.